 Has special needs who may feel upset or very uncomfortable wearing the face covering.

-The use of a visor and masks will be considered where there is a concern regarding prolonged close contact and exposure to fluid/respiratory droplets.
+.
 A supply of visors and face masks will be available for all staff.

 5.6.2.
 Gloves

 The use of disposable gloves in the school by pupils or staff is not generally appropriate but may be necessary for intimate care settings.
 Routine use does not protect the wearer and may expose others to risk from contaminated gloves.
 Routine use of disposable gloves is not a substitute for hand hygiene.